-Zucchini and Tomato Purée
+Zucchini and Tomato Puree

-This Zucchini and Tomato Purée is a lovely baby food to introduce when first starting solids.
+This Zucchini and Tomato Puree is a lovely baby food to introduce when first starting solids.
 Zucchini (courgette) has a light, delicate flavour which is ideal for pairing with other vegetables, including tomato.
-These juicy vegetables have a high water content, and so purée brilliantly without the need to add anything else to this homemade baby food.
+These juicy vegetables have a high water content, and so puree brilliantly without the need to add anything else to this homemade baby food.

-Zucchini and Tomato Puree baby food.
+Zucchini and Tomato Puree baby food in a white baby bowl.

-Ingredients for Zucchini and Tomato Purée
+Ingredients in Zucchini and Tomato Puree

 This tomato and zucchini baby food has just three ingredients: